 - Individual student programs of study must meet the requirements of both the home graduate unit and the collaborative specialization.
-Normally, a careful selection of cross-listed courses will satisfy this requirement without any additional course load. - Course requirements are as follows: - 0.5 full-course equivalent (FCE) required introduction: CIE1001H Introduction to Comparative, International and Development Education.
-CIE1001H must be taken in Year 1 of the full-time student's academic course load, or within the first four courses of the part-time and flexibletime student's academic work. - 0.5 core FCE CIDE graduate course. - 1.0 FCE (equivalent to two half courses) other core CIDE or elective graduate courses.
+Normally, a careful selection of cross-listed courses will satisfy this requirement without any additional course load. - Course requirements are as follows: - CIE1001H Introduction to Comparative, International and Development Education.
+CIE1001H must be taken in Year 1 of the full-time student's academic course load, or within the first four courses of the part-time and flexible-time student's academic work. - o 0.5 core FCE CIDE graduate course. - 1.0 FCE (equivalent to two half courses) other core CIDE or elective graduate courses.
 CIDE courses must be taught by CIDE affiliated graduate faculty members. - Regular participation in and attendance at the CIDE Seminar Series.
-Participation at a minimum of five seminars is required; some may be attended live online. - Students who write a thesis or major research paper as part of their program are also required to make at least one presentation to the CIDE community related to their research/development work. - In master's programs requiring a major research paper or a thesis, the topic must relate to and demonstrate master'slevel understanding of the research/ theory base of CIDE.
-Participating CIDE faculty and the home graduate unit must be represented on the thesis committee.
+Participation at a minimum of five seminars is required; some may be attended live online.